KlausVigo/elvira/README.md

 ## Preparing sequences from NCBI

 **Step 0**: We download the sequence data for accession number *PRJNA549923* from NCBI and get the fastq file *SRR9331848.fastq.gz*.
-We split the pair-end reads into two files and rename them so that they have the form we need below.
+We split the pair-end reads into two files using seqkit (Shen et al. 2016) and rename the files so we can use them below.
 ``` bash
 # Split the file
 seqkit split2 SRR9331848.fastq.gz -p 2 -O . -f